 Saturday’s race was held at Waterway Park, the same course used for last year’s race, known then as The Cathedral Criterium.
-The course is fast and offers just enough elevation change to really allow riders to hurt each other if they so choose.
-7 corners and a few sweeping curves make this a fun and challenging course for racers to navigate.
-Speeds are fast so riders have to stay on the toes as the relatively high number of corners come up quickly.
+The course is fast and offers just enough elevation change to allow riders to hurt each other if they choose.
+Seven corners and a few sweeping curves make this a fun and challenging course for racers to navigate.
+Speeds are fast, so riders have to stay on their toes as the relatively high number of corners come up quickly.

 Kaw Point Criterium Results (Day 1)

 Sunday’s course was a new venue just up the road from Saturday’s course.
-An otherwise typical four corner criterium was interrupted by a off-shoot out of one corner with a nearly 180 degree turn.
+An otherwise typical four-corner criterium was interrupted by an off-shoot out of one corner with a nearly 180-degree turn.

-The races served as a benefit for FreeWheels for Kids, a non-profit organization that focuses providing under-privileged youth with education, cycling opportunities, and skills.
+The races benefited FreeWheels for Kids, a non-profit organization that focuses on providing underprivileged youth with education, cycling opportunities, and skills.

 Photo: Dan Ruettimann